heyMP/learninglocker/README.md

 make start
 ```

-To completely remove all containers and volumes:
+To completely remove all containers and volumes.
+Will not remove images.:

 ```
 make clean